-The Australian Government can take a lead in promoting the crucial role of women's rights organisations and networks in realising women's rights and gender equality with the Global Goals and making progress across the sustainable development agenda by:
+The Australian Government can take a lead in promoting the crucial role of women's rights organisations and networks in realising women's rights by:

-- (a) Consulting with women's rights organisations and networks on implementation and review processes. - (b) Promoting the role of women's rights organisations and networks and encouraging partnership. - (c) Supporting women's organising and movement-building. - (d) Tracking and increasing funding support for women's rights organisations and networks.

-(e) Adopting ways of funding which work for women's rights organisations, in particularly, providing core, multi-year funding that enables women's rights organisations to be responsive and focus where they can have greatest impact.
+- (a) Promoting the role of women's rights organisations and networks and encouraging partnership. - (b) Supporting women's organising and movement-building - (c) Tracking and increasing funding support for women's rights organisations and networks. - (d) Adopting ways of funding which work for women's rights organisations, in particularly, providing core, multi-year funding that enables women's rights organisations to be responsive and focus where they can have greatest impact.